William Crosbie (British Army officer)

 Major-General William Crosbie (c.
-1740 – 16 June 1798) was a British Army officer who served in the American Revolutionary War and held several senior commands in the British Army, including that of Lieutenant-Governor of Portsmouth.
+1740 – 16 June 1798) was a British Army officer who served in the American War of Independence and French Revolutionary Wars and held several senior commands in the British Army, including that of Lieutenant-Governor of Portsmouth.

 Military career

 Crosbie was commissioned as an ensign in the 38th Regiment of Foot in 1757.
 He was promoted to lieutenant in 1759 and captain in 1769.
 After serving at the evacuation of Boston in March 1776 during the American Revolutionary War, he was promoted to major in 1778.
 Promoted to lieutenant colonel in 1781, he became commanding officer of the 22nd Regiment of Foot on promotion.
 He raised the 89th Regiment of Foot in December 1793 and was promoted to major-general in 1794.

 Crosbie also served as colonel of the 89th Regiment of Foot from 1793 to 1795 and as colonel of the 22nd Regiment of Foot from 1795 to his death in 1798.
 He was also Member of Parliament for Newark from 1790 to 1796.